linode/developers/CONTRIBUTING.md

 		ssh-keyscan docs1.linode.com >> ~/.ssh/known_hosts
 		ssh-keyscan docs2.linode.com >> ~/.ssh/known_hosts

-	{{< note >}}
   If after completing this step, the `gulp publish` task described below still throws an error, manually use SSH to connect to each of the boxes and type 'yes' when asked if you are sure you wish to continue connecting.
-{{< /note >}}

 # Basic Gulp Tasks